UDOOboard/Vision-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/03_Pinout.md

 ## Arduino&reg; Shields compatibility

 UDOO Vision Arduino Leonardo side is compatible with all the shield supported by the original Arduino Leonardo.

-<span class="label label-warning">Heads up!</span>  As you can see from the image on top of the page the *ICSP/SPI* connector proper of the Arduino&trade; Pinout is moved to the bottom side of the UDOO Vision board.
-If you need to use a shield that communicates through this connector you need to connect the pins accordingly.

-## UDOO BRICKs Snap-in

-The UDOO Vision features a *BRICKs Snap-in* connector to use [UDOO BRICKs](https://www.udoo.org/udoo-bricks/) sensors connected to the ATmega32U4-based Arduino&trade; Leonardo side of the board.
-Check the [Bricks snap-in sensors](!/Hardware_\&_Accessories/Bricks_snap_in_sensors) page to know how to use the sensors in Arduino™ programming.